Call us on: 0333 9900 390

 Up to 40% of body heat may be lost through the head, so protect head and ears.
 A warm hat is a good idea in winter and may be worn under a jacket hood.
 Gloves are also useful in cold weather, especially for those who have circulation problems.

 When it's sunny, wear a sunhat and use sun cream on your face and bare patches of skin.
 Short periods in the sun if you are not used to it may result in sunburn.

 A small rucksack may be useful for carrying water or snacks which you may need on the walk.
-We stop halfway through each walk for fruit.
+We stop halfway through each walk for a short break.

-Each stroller is asked to read this carefully and is responsible for his or her own personal health and safety.
+Each stroller is responsible for his or her own personal health and safety.
 Please advise the organisers should you have any health/medical problem you believe they should know about.

 Road walking.
 We try to avoid walking on roads as much as possible but when we do please walk in single file, and on the right side of the road to face the oncoming traffic, crossing over when you are about to approach the inside of a bend.

 Please do not walk more than two abreast when crossing fields that are ploughed or in crop.

 Dogs are very welcome on most walks but your dog must be your responsibility and you must keep him/her on a lead and well under control when livestock is encountered.
 Pubs may not allow dogs in the dining area.